 \section{Introduction}

-Free probability was introduced by D. Voiculescu \cite{voi86,voi92}, in connection to some fundamental problems in von Neumann algebras.
-Very quickly (see \cite{voi91}) it was noticed that the novel theory has deep connections with the random matrix theory.
-Since then the connections between free probability and random matrices have been studied very actively field with many advances in recent years (see \cite{MMPS,BBC,BMS}).
+Free probability introduced by D. Voiculescu \cite{voi86,voi92} is a non--commutative analogue of classical probability theory, where classical random variables are replaced by non--commutative operators.
+This theory was introduced in connection to some fundamental problems from the theory of operator algebras (such as the Free Group Factors isomorphism problem), however very quickly (see \cite{voi91}) it was noticed that the novel theory has deep connections with the random matrix theory.
+Since then, the connections between free probability and random matrices have become a very active field with many advances in recent years (see \cite{MMPS,BBC,BMS}).
 A rough explanation of the phenomenon behind is as follows -- big unitarily invariant and independent random matrices are \emph{asymptotically free}.
-By this we mean that for two sequences of random matrices the quantity $\tfrac{1}{N} E\left(\Tr(P(A_N,B_N))\right)$, for a non-commutative polynomial $P$ converges, as $N$ - the size of matrix goes to infinity, to $\varphi\left(P(a,b)\right)$ where $a,b$ are free random variables with respect to $\varphi$, and $a,b$ have distributions equal to the weak limits of the expected empirical eigenvalue distributions of $A_N$ and $B_N$ respectively.
+By this we mean that for two sequences of random matrices the quantity $\tfrac{1}{N} E\left(\Tr(P(A_N,B_N))\right)$, for a non-commutative polynomial $P$ converges, as matrix size $N$ goes to infinity, to $\varphi\left(P(a,b)\right)$ where $a,b$ are free random variables with respect to $\varphi$, and $a,b$ have distributions equal to the weak limits of the expected empirical eigenvalue distributions of $A_N$ and $B_N$ respectively.

-It recent years some attention was given to $1/N$ correction in the convergence above (see e.g. \cite{shly18}), i.e. to look not only at $\varphi$ but also consider another functional $\varphi'$ which satisfies
+In recent years some attention was given to $1/N$ correction in the convergence above (see e.g. \cite{shly18}), i.e. to look not only at $\varphi$ but also consider another functional $\varphi'$ which satisfies

 The special interest from non-commutative probability point of view is the case when $a,b$ are infinitesimally free with respect to the pair of functionals $\left(\varphi,\varphi'\right)$ (we state the precise definition of infinitesimal freeness in the next section).
 This notion, under in the framework free probability of type B, was introduced in \cite{BGN} and the infinitesimal freeness interpretation was found in \cite{BS12}, see also \cite{FN10} for combinatorial developments related to infinitesimal freeness.
 As mentioned above asymptotic freeness connects directly to random matrix theory and several classes of random matrices have been proved to be asymptotically infinitesimally free \cite{mingo19,DF19,mingo21} and many related properties have been discovered \cite{FN10,Ts22,Ts19,CE19,F12,HS11}.